frdmn/AndTekBar.app/README.md

 * 0.4.0: New dark mode compatible menu bar icon, native OS X shortcuts in preferences
 * 0.4.1: Implement Sparkle framework to automate updates!
 Whoop!
 * 0.5.0: New menubar icon
+* 0.5.1:
+  * Server connectivity check on startup
+  * Use MIT license instead of WTFPL

 ### Version